-As a result, EBITDA stood at €862 million (€922 million at 30 June 2021), down 6.5%.
+As a result, EBITDA stood at 862 million euros (922 million euros at 30 June 2021), down 6.5%.

-As a result, the EBITDA margin stood at 74.8%, stable compared to 74.7% last year.
+The EBITDA margin stood at 74.8%, stable compared to 74.7% last year.

-7.3.3 Depreciation and amortisation and other operating costs
+6.1.2.5 Depreciation and amortisation, other operating charges and other operating income

-Depreciation and amortisation chiefly corresponds to the depreciation of satellites and on-ground facilities, as well as the amortisation of intangible assets recorded under "Customer Contracts and associated relationships".
+Depreciation and amortisation mainly corresponds to the depreciation of satellites and on-ground facilities, as well as the amortisation of intangible assets recorded under "Customer Contracts and associated relationships".